Doubly transitive groups and cyclic quandles: Introduction

 The principal significance of the corollary is that it advances the classification of $k$-transitive quandles for $k\geq2$.
 On the other hand, the classification of finite indecomposable quandles is somewhat out of reach.
 Thus the following seems to be an interesting problem.

 \begin{problem} Classify finite primitive quandles. \end{problem}

 The paper is organized as follows.
 In Section~\ref{section:preliminaries} we set up notations and terminology, and we review some basic facts about quandles and permutation groups.
 Section~\ref{section:KTW} is devoted to prove Theorem~\ref{thm:KTW} and Corollary~\ref{cor:cyclic_is_affine}.
 The proof of the theorem is based on the following observation: the inner group of a finite quandle of cyclic type is a Frobenius group.
 The proof of the corollary uses Theorem~\ref{thm:KTW} and the classification of simple quandles of Andruskiewitsch and Gra\~na \cite[\S3]{MR1994219}.
 In Section~\ref{section:2transitive_is_alexander} we prove Theorem~\ref{thm:2transitive_is_alexander}.
-The proof depends on the classification of doubly transitive groups with simple socle.
+The proof depends on the classification of simple groups.